-(101) Legislative Decree no. 25/2016, transposing the European Directive 2013/50/ EU, in force since March 18, 2016, eliminated the obligation to publish the interim management report.
+(105) Legislative Decree No. 25/2016, transposing the European Directive 2013/50/ EU, in force since March 18, 2016, eliminated the obligation to publish the interim management report.
 In compliance with the provisions of Art.
-82-ter of the Consob Issuers Regulation, as most recently disclosed to the market with a press release of January 19, 2021 relating to the "Calendar of corporate events for the year 2021", Eni intends to continue to voluntarily communicate the consolidated quarterly results as approved by the Board of Directors and published with the timing set out in the financial calendar.
+82-ter of the Consob Issuers Regulation, as most recently disclosed to the market with a press release of January 19, 2022 relating to the "Calendar of corporate events for the year 2022", Eni intends to continue to voluntarily communicate the consolidated quarterly results as approved by the Board of Directors and published with the timing set out in the financial calendar.
 The disclosure will take place in line with the corporate policy of regular disclosure on the financial and operational performance of the Company aimed at the market and investors, in line with the behaviour of the main peers who publish quarterly reports.
-The content will include at least: an interim measure of the performance of the group and business sectors, such as operating profit or equivalent measure (reported and adjusted); net profit (of the group); adjusted net profit (by group and by business sector); the net financial position (of the group) and the cash flow for the period; shareholders' equity (of the group); leverage (group).
+The content will include at least: an interim measure of the profit (of the group); adjusted net profit (by group and by business sector); the net financial position (of the group) and the cash flow for the period; shareholders' equity (of the group); leverage (group).